What is a Mobile Home?

-The MHAB holds regular quarterly meetings, generally on the fourth Monday in January, April, July, and October at 6:00 PM at the City Hall (see Agenda for specific meeting location) with special meetings scheduled as needed.
+The MHAB holds regular quarterly meetings, generally on the fourth Monday in January, April, July, and October at 5:00 PM at the City Hall (see Agenda for specific meeting location) with special meetings scheduled as needed.
 The Agenda is posted 72 hours prior to each meeting.
-All meeting are open to the public and special meetings may be called in conformance with the Ralph M. Brown Act.
+All meetings are open to the public and special meetings may be called in conformance with the Ralph M. Brown Act.
 Citizens can send written correspondence to the staff liaison who will coordinate responses.
 Every effort will be made to respond in writing to those individuals who submit proposals or written comments within fifteen working days where practical.

 Comments from members of the public are welcome at MHAB meetings.
-Current and previous MHAB meeting agendas can be viewed here or can be obtained by mail or fax by calling the Economic Development Department at (714) 536-5582.
+Current and previous MHAB meeting agendas can be viewed here or can be obtained by mail or fax by calling the City Manager’s Office at (714) 536-5910.

-How Does One Apply to be a MHAB Member?
+How Does One Apply to be an MHAB Member?

-If you are a park owner, park resident or a citizen at large residing in the City of Huntington Beach, and are interested in serving as a MHAB Board Member, download a pdf version of the application, or contact Julie Toledo at (714) 536-5577, or email [email protected].
+If you are a park owner, park resident or a citizen at large residing in the City of Huntington Beach, and are interested in serving as an MHAB Board Member, complete an online membership application, or contact Cathy Fikes at (714) 536-5553, or email [email protected].
 Members may only serve on one City committee, board, or commission at a time.
 Applications are reviewed and final appointments are made by the City Council.

 Which Governmental Agency Regulates Mobile Home Parks?